Collafranca/Purchase-Faker/README.md

 # Purchase Faker

-Purchase Faker is a simple GUI that can falsely buy DevProducts from game vulnerable to the SignalPromptPurchase exploit.
+Purchase Faker is a simple GUI that tricks Roblox games into thinking that you bought a DevProducts (Only works in games that are vulnerable to the SignalPromptPurchase exploit).

 ## How does the exploit work?